fregante/webext-storage-cache/readme.md

 const html = await cachedGetHTML('https://google.com', {});
 // The HTML of google.com will be saved with the key 'https://google.com'

+const freshHtml = await cachedGetHTML.fresh('https://google.com', {});
+// Escape hatch to ignore memoization and force a refresh of the cache
 ```

 #### getter